GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # GitHubDragonFly.github.io
 GitHubDragonFly's Website - access it [here](https://githubdragonfly.github.io).

-Designed to serve as a hub with links to repositories, Number Type Converter and FREE online browser based [three.js](https://threejs.org) `3D Model` and `Texture` viewers.
+Designed to serve as a hub with links to repositories, Number Type Converter and FREE online browser-based [three.js](https://threejs.org)-based `3D Model` and `Texture` viewers.

 Fit for a desktop but should be functional on mobile devices in spite of its tiny or bulky appearance.

 The `M` button will allow you to switch to a stripped down and simplified version of mobile friendly 3D viewers:
  - Almost all viewers are currently available
- - Mobile `Quick Viewer` and `GLTF Viewer` include export options and more features
+ - Mobile `Quick Viewer` and `GLTF Viewer` also include export options and more features
  - All mobile testing was done on an Android mobile phone and an iPad
  - Consider bookmarking the mobile main page for any continuous access to the viewers